 Vegan Enchiladas For Your Meal Plans

-Now these vegan enchiladas are part of our meal plan as well.
+Now these vegetarian black bean enchiladas are part of our meal plan as well.
 One reason I love them so much?
 They freeze well.

 How to Make Homemade Vegan Enchiladas

 I made several versions of this vegan enchiladas recipe before I got it just right.